 Most people these days are in love with pillow top mattresses, and I am a recent convert myself.
 Their initial comfort and relief of pressure points is above average.
 As comfortable as they are, there are some things you want to keep in mind.
 That extra pad of cushion can make you feel like you are floating on a cloud, but they “they are at least two times more likely than non-pillow top mattresses to have durability / longevity problems”- SD

 If you sleep hot you may want to consider forgoing a pillow top.
 Before making the investment of a mattress, you could always get a pillow top topper for your current mattress to see if it’s the mattress type for you.
+For more detailed reviews on mattresses and home products check out Civilized Health reviews.

 Memory foam mattresses are also a top seller these days.
 These are fantastic because they form to your body and most people will say that having one has enhanced their sleep.
 One con I found again is that they tend to retain heat, so they won’t be the best option for hot sleepers, and another is the initial off-gassing and odor complaints seem to be higher than with other mattresses.